-Now we've made card sorting even easier with OptimalSort - the online card sorting tool preferred by information architects, web designers and content writers the world over.
+Card sorting is a quick and easy way to design an information architecture, workflow, menu structure or website navigation paths.
+We've made card sorting even easier with OptimalSort - the online card sorting tool preferred by information architects, web designers and content writers the world over.

 "Card sorting is a great, reliable, inexpensive method for finding patterns in how users would expect to find content or functionality."